-Feed may become a stressor if there is not enough, it is out of reach, there is too much competition for feed, feed particles are too fine or coarse, or the feed is high in salt.
+The feed may become a stressor if there is not enough, it is out of reach, there is too much competition for feed, feed particles are too fine or coarse, or the feed is high in salt.
 Any of these will have a negative impact on feed intake, resulting in birds having less energy to ward off diseases.
-Mouldy feed also contain poisonous substances that can suppress the immunity of birds.
+The mouldy feed also contains poisonous substances that can suppress the immunity of birds.

 Lighting may become a stressor when birds do not have enough dark time to rest.
 According to the World Health Organisation, birds should also be given enough time to adapt to switches in day length manipulations during different stages of production as well as during daily switches from darkness to light and light to darkness.
 Lighting should be evenly dispersed, with no dark spots in between, to prevent overcrowding in brightly lit areas.